benjamin-hodgson/benjamin-hodgson.github.io/drafts/2024-08-13-prettier-happier-more-imperative.md

 I learned a lot about Wadler’s algorithm by translating it to an imperative language.
 I think Wadler’s explanation skims over a couple of interesting behavioural details of his algorithm, and those details are actually a little easier to see in an imperative setting.

 You can find (a productionised version of) the code I’m going to present today [in my library `Gutenberg`](https://github.com/benjamin-hodgson/Gutenberg/blob/main/Gutenberg/LayoutEngine.cs).
-As you’ll see, the code fuses together lots of my favourite programming ideas: it’s a combinator library, backed by a logic programming engine, written as a stack machine!
+As you’ll see, the code fuses together lots of my favourite programming ideas: it’s a combinator library, with a purely functional front end, backed by a logic programming engine, written as a stack machine!
 Let’s dive in.

 ## Wadler’s Code